 Delhi Metro The economic growth is a stimulus in migration of people to metros like Delhi, in search of better opportunities.
 In turn Delhi's population has been increasing, from 16.8 million in 2011 to an estimated 23 million in 2021, with attendant increase in vehicles.
 This has led to decrease in vehicular speed and increase in traffic congestion and vehicular pollution.
 As there is limited scope for enhancing capacity of existing road network, the local government proposed development of a multi-modal transport system which became the genesis for the Delhi Metro Rail Corporation.
 For development of the Delhi Metro, JICA has extended ODA loan of 652 billion Japanese Yen (approx. Rs 38,300 crore) in phases.
 Under the first and the second phases of the Delhi Metro developed by 2011, 190 km serving 142 destinations in Delhi and neighbouring areas of Gurgaon, Noida, Ghaziabad and Faridabad were built.
 In the third phase, additional 116 km serving 76 destinations across Delhi and neighbouring areas would be added, majorly under JICA assistance.
-JICA's assistance is not only for the system and facility improvement but also for people's mindset change, such as safety measures, timely operation, and consideration to female passengers, which will provide women more mobility and would lead to their social advancement in the society.
+JICA's assistance is not only for the system and facility improvement but also for people's mindset change, such as safety measures, timely operation, and consideration to female passengers, which will provide women more mobility and would lead to their social achievement in the society.
 10 WATER & SANITATION

 Sector Background & Challenges

-As per 2011 census, about 70 percent of urban population is covered by individual water connections.
-However, water supply is inadequate, inconsistent and unequally distributed, and there is disparity in service level among regions.
-In urban areas, water supply is available between 37 to 298 litre per capita per day (lpcpd) for limited hours and metering for residential water connections is inadequate due to malfunctioning water meters, with the result that 70 percent of water leakages occur from consumer connections.

-As per 2011 census, about 13 percent of urban households do not have access to any form of latrine facility and defecate in the open, and about 37 percent of urban households are connected with open drainage.
+As per 2011 census, 70.6 percent of urban population is covered by individual connections.
+However, per capita water supply is inadequate, is not supplied constantly or equally to all, and there is also disparity among regions in the service level.
+In urban areas, water supply quantity ranges from 37 to 298 litre per capita per day (lpcpd) for a limited hours, and metering for residential water connections is inadequate due to malfunctioning water meters.
+With that 70 percent of water leakages occur from consumer connections.
+As per 2011 census, about 13 percent of urban households do not have access to any form of latrine facility, and defecate in the open.
+About 37 percent of urban households are connected with open drainage.

 Figures at a Glance

-1 to 6 hours a day Water supplied by local municipal corporations in major cities Source: Service level benchmark indicators.
-Ministry of Urban Development
+1 to 6 hours a day

+Water supplied by local municipal corporations in major cities

-40 to 50% Non-revenue water, water lost in distribution system, in most cities Source: 12th Five-Year Plan, volume 1
+40 to 50%

+Non-revenue water, water lost in distribution system, in most cities Source: 12th Five-Year Plan, Volume 1

+72%

-72% Sewage discharge not connected to any sewer network in India Source: Central Pollution Control Board, 2009
+Sewage discharge not connected to any sewer network in India Source: Central Pollution Control Board, 2009

+80%

-80% Sewage not treated before disposal in Class I & Class II cities Source: Central Pollution Control Board, 2009
+Sewage not treated before disposal in Class I & Class II cities Source: Central Pollution Control Board, 2009

+11.7 million

-11.7 million People at health risk due to fluoride affected water Source: National Program for Prevention and Control of Fluorosis, Ministry of Health & Family Welfare
+People at health risk due to fluoride affected water Source: National Program for Prevention and Control of Fluorosis, Ministry of Health & Family Welfare

 Rs 2,180

-per capita annual economic cost of inadequate sanitation

-Source: 12th Five Year Plan, volume 2
+per capita annual economic cost of inadequate sanitation Source: 12th Five Year Plan, Volume 2

 Government of India's Strategy

-Capital expenditure of Rs 99,187 crore for development of urban water supply, sewerage, solid waste management and storm water drains was envisaged from 2012-2015.
+Capital expenditure of Rs.
+99,187 crore for development of urban water supply, sewerage, solid waste management and storm water drains was envisaged from 2012-2015.
 Achieving 100% water supply and sanitation in all urban areas of the country and eliminate open defecation.
-It is strongly anticipated to increase provision of public toilets for floating populations, improved sewage collection, conveyance and treatment services is also necessary.
+It is strongly anticipated to increase provision of public toilets for floating populations, improved sewage collection, conveyance and treatment services is necessary.
 The 'Swachh Bharat Abhiyan' launched in 2014 seeks to eradicate manual scavenging and generate support for urban local bodies in designing, executing and operating waste disposal systems, among other initiatives, to achieve the mission of 'Clean India' by 2019.